renan991995/MARS-PLUS/README.md

 4. **Wrapping Open Babel [4] functions into MARS+**

 		4-1.
 This facilitates the inputting of starting structures to the program.
-Now one only needs to input SMILES.
+One only needs to input SMILES.
 		4-2.
 The isomerism perception for inputted molecules is more robust.